bufanda/zabbix--template-xenorchestra/Readme.md

 ## Tested versions

 This template has been tested on:
-- XenOrchestra CE
+- XenOrchestra CE (from sources)
 - Zabbix 6.0
 - Zabbix 6.4
+- Zabbix 7.0
-- Zabbix 7.2.4
+- Zabbix 7.2

-!!
-ATTENTION !!

-Due to the [issue](https://support.zabbix.com/browse/ZBX-24926) with Zabbix 7.0 make sure to have the right cURL version installed.

-The container for Zabbix 7.2.4 seems to be working ok.

 ## Author